Sylvie Courvoisier: Trio with Drew Gress & Kenny Wollesen

-Courvoisier’s long-running trio with bassist Drew Gress and drummer Kenny Wollesen has toured on both sides of the Atlantic, along with recording three albums so far.
-Writing for National Public Radio affiliate WBGO-FM, critic Nate Chinen pointed to the “rare degree of intuitive insight” this group has achieved over the course of its three albums, while DownBeat declared Courvoisier, Gress and Wollesen to be “one of the most exciting piano trios at work today.”
+Courvoisier performs in a trio with bassist Drew Gress and drummer Kenny Wollesen.
+The trio has toured on both sides of the Atlantic and recorded four albums.

 Courvoisier’s first trio album with Gress and Wollesen, Double Windsor (Tzadik), was named one of the best albums of 2014 by both Slate and New York City Jazz Record; it also received the “CHOC” distinction from Jazz Magazine and Jazzman in France.
 International Piano magazine hailed Double Windsor as “a highly original recording, boldly juxtaposing the freely improvised and the through-composed, and crackling with energy.
-That ‘rhythmic feel’ is less about swing or groove than a non-stop, jump-cut dynamism that gives the tunes a real kick… Courvoisier’s trio drives its intricate interactions through every tricky twist and tumble in exhilarating fashion.”

-The trio’s second album, D’Agala (Intakt, 2018), was another hit with critics, garnering a four-star review in DownBeat.
+The trio’s second album, D’Agala (Intakt, 2018), received positive reviews from critics, garnering a four-star review in DownBeat.
 In its review, JazzTimes described the record as “a wonderland of piano-trio surrealism that is nonetheless grounded in rhythmic earthiness.”
 It was ranked as one of the year’s best jazz albums by The New York Times and Los Angeles Times, as well as New York City Jazz Record.
 In his liner notes to D’Agala, NPR jazz critic Kevin Whitehead compared the venturesome interaction of this trio with the infectious music of a pioneering jazz figure from the 1950s: “There is something Herbie Nichols-like about the Courvoisier-Gress-Wollesen trio’s feel: collective music-making as light-on-its-feet fun; it’s genuine trio music in which bass and drums are full partners with piano.”